 Give -ve supply to the emitter of the third transistor and Connect an antenna to the base of the first transistor.

 STEP 9 OF THE MAKING OF THE GHOST DETECTOR CIRCUIT: Now it’s ready for the use to detect electrostatic charge and electrostatic field.

-Above step is last step if you complected all process carefully you just made a ghost detector now you are ready to find or catch some ghost 😉
+Finally, the above step is the last step if you completed all process carefully.
+So, you have just made a ghost detector now you are ready to find or catch some ghost 😉

 More Visit: NOISE DETECTOR CIRCUIT USING A SINGLE TRANSISTOR